jiahyphenyee/distributed-systems-golang/Assgn 3/READme.md

 Node 99x = Replicas\
 Currently there are 3 Replicas.
 This value can be changed in the `main` function, `var numNodes`

-File with timings can be found at `DS PSET3 Timings`

 # Q2
 Fault detection is implemented using periodic pinging of the replicas to the Pri CM.\
 Election is implemented using Bully.\